victorbrodsky/order-lab/README.md

 5. Deployment

-	a) Run the deployment script: Open a Windows File Explorer window and navigate to "C:\ORDER_LOCATION\order-lab-master\Scanorders2\" (or to "C:\ORDER_LOCATION\order-lab\Scanorders2\" if you used the git clone command).
+	a) Run the deployment script: Open a Windows File Explorer window and navigate to "C:\ORDER_LOCATION\order-lab-master\orderflex\" (or to "C:\ORDER_LOCATION\order-lab\orderflex\" if you used the git clone command).
 Right click on an empty space in the window, and select "Git Bash here".
 In the Git Bash window that opens, enter the command "bash ./deploy_prod.sh".
 The script will take several minutes to run.
 "Deploy complete." will appear when it is finished.

 	b) Create the Administrator account with password 1234567890 by opening the following URL in your browser (specify the server's IP or domain name instead of "localhost"):